hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 the Survivor spaces, since in the pipeline the temporary objects die pretty soon.

+Now, on to the results.
 The only relevant metric in this batch pipeline benchmark is the time for the job to complete.
 To visualize the results we took the reciprocal of that, so the charts show throughput in items per second.
 Here are our results on a single node:

 ![Single-node Batch pipeline with garbage-free aggregation](assets/2020-06-01-batch-mutable.png)

 ![Single-node Batch pipeline with garbage-producing aggregation](assets/2020-06-01-batch-boxed.png)

 Comparing the two charts we can see that garbage-free aggregation gave a throughput boost of around 30-35%, and that's despite the larger keyset we used for it.
 G1 on JDK 8 was the worst performer and the fine-tuned Parallel on JDK 11 was the best.
 G1 on JDK 11 wasn't far behind.
 Note that we didn't have to touch anything in the configuration of G1, which is an important fact.
-GC tuning is highly case-specific, the results may dramatically change with e.g., more data, and it must be applied to the Jet cluster globally, making it specifically tuned for one kind of workload.
+GC tuning is highly case-specific, the results may dramatically change with e.g., more data, and it must be applied to the entire cluster, making it specifically tuned for one kind of workload.

 Here's the performance of the default Parallel GC compared to the tuned version we used for testing: